Tasty Bite

 Tasty Bite is an Indian-American preserved food manufacturer, producing ready-to-eat Indian and pan-Asian food products.
-The products require no cooking, contain no preservatives, and require no refrigeration.
+The products require no refrigeration.

 Tasty Bite was founded in 1996.
 Its products are available in every state in the U.S. and are sold in most American grocery chains.
 In August 2017, a majority of the owner company of Tasty Bite was acquired by Mars, Incorporated.